What are the A1C diabetes benefits? A1C test help better assesses diabetes; its management and prevent diabetes

 - The United Kingdom Prospective Diabetes Study (UKPDS) showed a continuous relationship between the risks of microvascular complications and glycemia.
 For every percentage decrease in Hba1c (e.g., 9 to 8%), there was a 35% reduction in the risk of complications.

 - Epidemiology of Diabetes Interventions and Complications (EDIC) Study shows intensive BS control reduces diabetes complications.
 It shows to reduce the risk of cardiovascular disease by 42%, nonfatal heart attack, stroke, or death from cardiovascular causes by 57%.

 - Norfolk cohort of European Prospective Investigation of Cancer and Nutrition (EPIC-Norfolk) Study shows people with 6% compared to those with a 5%, had a 28% increase in cardiovascular death.

-A1C of 8% for last 5 years may have lesser risk than A1C of 7% for last 20 years.
+A1C of 8% for the last 5 years may have a lesser risk than A1C of 7% for the last 20 years.
 The risk is a product of these two factors A1C and length of time.

 HbA1C is the only parameter used in all studies.
 It is a gold standard shown to correlate well with risk of complications.
 Another important factor is duration.

 Is there any proof that lowering A1C can reduce the chances of complications?

 Studies DCCT & UKPDS showed A1C lowering slow or prevent the development of nerve, eye, and kidney disease.
 The studies also showed if diabetics lower their A1C by any amount would improve their health.

 A 1% reduction in A1C has shown to lower the risk of many complications by 37% in people with diabetes.